evanfwelch/production-feature-engineering/PITCHME.md

 - Use a task scheduler |
 - Chunk your "queries" wisely |
 - Separate data and code |
-- Distribute processing earlier thank you think |
+- Distribute processing on small data |

 ---
 <!-- .slide: style="text-align: left;"> -->